chigo199/-card/README.md

 # The aim of the project

-The aim of this project will to be promote a new gym and the benefits of joining a gym, and  the types of services it provides to customers.
+The aim of this project will to be promote a new gym to encourage customers to join.
+The types of services it provides will also be mentioned as well to motivate them.

 ## The Users aims

-To encourage them to sign up to a gym, in order to improve their health.
+Th value it provdes to its users is that it can encourage them to improve their fitness which can imoprove their overall health.

 ### Features
 personal trainers